GabTux/GabTux/README.md

 # About Me

-I'm Gabriel, software engineer based in Europe, Czech Republic.
+I'm Gabriel, software engineer based in Europe.

 Interested in:
 - Open source software
 - HPC (High Performance Computing)
 - Multi-threading
 - Distributed Systems
+- AI

 <!--
 **GabTux/GabTux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.